Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 In North America, huckleberries were a traditional part of the Crow tribe's diet.
-Since the plants prefer acidic soil, grow slowly and the berries must be handpicked, they are not produced commercially.
-They do flourish in the wild, though, so why not pick and basketful of huckleberries and whip up your own wild berry sauce?
+Since the plants grow slowly in acidic soil and must be handpicked, they are not produced commercially.
+They do flourish in the wild, though, so why not pick a basketful of huckleberries and whip up your own wild berry sauce?

 - Huckleberry - Wikipedia

 Elderberry and elderberry supplements have gained popularity in recent year.
 But is there any truth behind the hype?
 WebMD brings you the facts on this age old fruit.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.